andrewjw/site/_posts/2012-02-10-back-garden-weather-in-couchdb-part-5.md

 hour or day and the amount of rain in that period.
 As the documents are processed the structure would need to be updated and the period with the highest rain found.

-Calculating a complicated structure as the result of your <tt>reduce</tt> function is disallowed by CouchDB, for good reason.
+Calculating a complicated structure as the result of your `reduce` function is disallowed by CouchDB, for good reason.
 An alternative way to find the heaviest periods of rain would be to put the output of the aggregation function into a new database and run another map/reduce function over that to find the heaviest period.
 Unfortunately CouchDB doesn't support the chaining of views, so this is impossible without using an